amckewan/mcforth/README.md

 # McForth

+This is the end of the master branch.
+Work continues on main with a new approach using a separate VM with spec.

 This is a byte-code Forth in C inspired by cmForth and ThisForth.
 It was developed and tested on Linux but should be reasonably portable to other operating systems.
 It can be built with either a 32- or 64-bit cell size.